 Florence is a medium-sized city located in the state of South Carolina.
 With a population of 38,531 people and 20 constituent neighborhoods, Florence is the tenth largest community in South Carolina.

-Florence is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Florence is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Florence is a city of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Florence who work in sales jobs (11.14%), healthcare (11.06%), and office and administrative support (10.58%).

 The overall education level of Florence citizens is substantially higher than the typical US community, as 31.33% of adults in Florence have at least a bachelor's degree, and the average American community has 21.84%.